Paris terror attacks: Mumbai Police needs an ear to the ground, say security experts

-With uncanny similarities between weapons used and modus operandi of 26/11 and Paris terror attacks, security experts admit inadequate ground intelligence gathering in India could be a disaster in-waiting
+With uncanny similarities between weapons used and modus operandi of Mumbai and Paris terror attacks, experts admit inadequate ground intelligence gathering in India could be a disaster in-waiting

 As the world watched a terror attack unfold in Paris on Friday night, an eerie sense of deja vu struck Mumbai.
 The eight terrorists of the Islamic State, armed with automatics and wearing suicide vests — who killed 127 people, injuring over 200 — reminded Mumbai of the 10 men who had seven years ago, launched a similar attack here.
 In fact, many reports suggested that even the choice of weapons and modus operandi were similar to those used in the 26/11 attacks.

 People on the pavement at the tarrasse of Cafe Bonne Biere in Paris, on November 13, 2015, following attacks in and around the city which left more than 120 people dead.
 AFP photo/Anthony Dorfmann

 Such was the similarity between the two attacks that it forced Maharashtra chief minister Devendra Fadnavis to direct the Director General of Police to put his force on high alert in the state.
 However, while the state may have the capability to counter such strikes, what it requires is the human intelligence network that will help it nip them in the bud.

 On November 26, 2008, 10 Lashkar-e-Taiba terrorists attacked six sites in Mumbai, including the iconic Taj Mahal Palace & Towers.
 Over 160 people were killed in the attacks and 308 were injured

 Hunting for sleepers

 Intelligence and Senior IPS officers, who have worked to keep the city safe on many occasions, believe that even today, sleeper cells are active in and around Mumbai.
 The police, however, do not have the capability to sniff them out.